What do I need to complete the application?

 How do I apply?

-Once we receive your request for application we will contact you with instructions on how to access and complete the full application.
-The full application must be completed and returned to us.
 After we review your full application, we will get in touch with you to let you know whether or not there is a spot available at Camp Harbor View.
+If you are enrolled but we do not receive your physical or immunization records by June 1, 2019, your spot will be forfeited.

 How much does it cost?